Declarative programming

-In computer science, declarative programming is a programming paradigm, a style of building the structure and elements of computer programs, that expresses the logic of a computation without describing its control flow.
+In computer science, declarative programming is a programming paradigm that expresses the logic of a computation without fully describing its control flow.

-Many languages that apply this style attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than describing how to accomplish it as a sequence of the programming language primitives (the how being left up to the language's implementation).
-This is in contrast with imperative programming, which implements algorithms in explicit steps.
+The paradigm focuses on abstracting a program beyond the order of execution.
+This implies usage of a high-level programming language.

-Declarative programming often considers programs as theories of a formal logic, and computations as deductions in that logic space.
-Declarative programming may greatly simplify writing parallel programs.
+Languages that permit this style allow a developer to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than fully describing how to accomplish it as a sequence of the programming language primitives (the how being left up to the language's implementation).
+Declarative programming is in contrast with imperative programming, which implements algorithms in explicit steps.

-Common declarative languages include those of database query languages (e.g., SQL, XQuery), regular expressions, logic programming (e.g., Prolog, Datalog, answer set programming), functional programming, configuration management, and algebraic modeling systems.
+Just like in the functional programming paradigm, mutating variables does not conform to the declarative paradigm because it implies an execution order which is imperative.

-Definition
+Declarative programming may consider programs as theories of a formal logic, and computations as deductions in that logical theory.
+Declarative programming at times simplifies the writing of parallel programs.

-Declarative programming is often defined as any style of programming that is not imperative.
-A number of other common definitions attempt to define it by simply contrasting it with imperative programming.
-For example:
+Common declarative language paradigms include logic programming (e.g., Prolog, Datalog, answer set programming), and algebraic modeling systems.